kundan-ps09/spark-interview-guide/spark.md

 For example:

-	- Hadoop MapReduce,
+	- Hadoop MapReduce
-	- Apache Storm,
+	- Apache Storm
-	- Apache Impala,
+	- Apache Impala
-	- Apache Storm,
+	- Apache Storm
 	- Apache Giraph and many more.
 But each one has some limitations in their functionality as well.
 Such as: